asli-karacelik/gaslift-lab-model/README.md

 The developed mathematical model is for gas lift laboratory studies and can be modified for industrial applications.

-The files are named after the researchers who conducted the experimental studies:
+The folders are named after the researchers who conducted the experimental studies:

 [1] A. H. Stenning, C. B. Martin, An analytical and experimental study of air-lift pump performance, J. Eng.
 Gas Turbines Power 90 (1968) 106–110. https://doi.org/10.1115/1.3609143